Skip to Main Content

 From the ochre alleyways of Marrakech to the Saharan dunes beyond Ouarzazate, Morocco has hosted some of the most ambitious international shoots in cinema history.
 Here is what a film fixer actually does — and why no serious production enters the Kingdom without one.

-A film fixer is a local production professional who turns an international crew's plan into something that works on the ground.
-In Morocco, the role carries additional weight.
-Atlas Studios has stood since the 1980s and the CCM has regulated foreign shoots for decades, yet the bureaucracy remains layered: national permits through the CCM, regional clearances from the wilaya, and local permissions through the caid and moqaddem system.
-A production that arrives without someone who understands all three layers will find doors that do not open.
+A film fixer is a local production pro who turns a global crews's plan into something that works on the ground.
+In Morocco, the role carries extra weight.
+Atlas Studios has stood since the 1980s.
+The CCM has regulated foreign shoots for decades, yet the bureaucracy stays layered: national permits through the CCM, regional clearances from the wilaya, and local permissions through the caid and moqaddem system.
+A production that arrives without someone who knows all three layers will find doors that do not open.
 This guide covers what fixers do, how Morocco's ecosystem works, and why the role is non-negotiable for foreign crews.

 As Fixers in Morocco, we bring local expertise to international productions filming in Morocco.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.